An internship is a wonderful way to get acquainted with the industry you’re going to work for after graduation.

 Not only in India, try to seek an internship position abroad too.
 Since you won’t be visiting the foreign lands, all communication will be done through emails.

-You’ve already learnt about writing resume and covering letter.
+You’ve already learned about writing a resume and cover letter.
 You can also easily search for finance internship opportunities abroad.
 Apart from that, you need to follow these tips:

 - resume should be in PDF format